 Changing the flow of the rooms in your home could also create the illusion of more space because people are able to move around more freely.
 This could mean removing doors, creating new openings in internal walls and altering the position of furniture.
 Although the house hasn’t altered it terms of size, there is the illusion of more space – or at least no more ‘people jams.’

-Another popular house refurbishment and way to get the illusion of more space is to get bigger windows or, as is currently popular, sliding glass doors.
+Another popular house refurbishment and way to get the illusion of more space is to get bigger windows or, as is currently very popular sliding / bi-fold aluminium glass doors.
 These will add additional light and can be left open during the warmer months and which creates an effect architects refer to as ‘bringing the outside in’ meaning the garden/patio/decking becomes part of your living area.

 Building additional storage can remove clutter from your home and, again, make it appear larger than it actually is.
 The type of storage space that doesn’t take up any room is the integrated variety.
 That means having a wardrobe specially built to the exact specifications of the alcove in your bedroom, or getting a built-in bookcase made for the under-utilised area under the stairs.